Meteor-Community-Packages/meteor-autoform/README.md

 in the app.
 * The before hooks are called just before the insert, update, remove, or method call.
 The `insert`, `update`, and `"methodName"` functions are passed the document or modifier as gathered from the form fields.
-They must return this same object, optionally modifying it first.
-Remember that whatever modifications you make must still pass SimpleSchema validation. *Also, this is run only on the client.
+If necessary they can modify the document or modifier.
+These functions can perform asynchronous tasks if necessary.
+If asynchronicity is not needed, simply return the document or modifier, or return `false` to cancel submission.
+If you don't return anything, then you must call `this.result()` eventually and pass it either the document or modifier, or `false` to cancel submission. *This is run only on the client.
 Therefore, you should not assume that this will always run since a devious user could skip it.*
 * The `remove` before function is passed the ID of the document to be removed, and